Sheertex/tech-coding-style/README.md

-# Sheertex Automation Coding Style Rules and Guidelines
+# Sheertex Technology Coding Style Rules and Guidelines

 This rules and guidelines in this document exist so that code written at Sheertex is, in order of importance: